-I want to share with you about what’s currently happening in
+I want to share with you about what’s currently happening in my life.

 Moving is not fun!

 But what is gratifying is envisioning what I want and taking the steps every day towards that.

 My wife and I had no intention of buying a fixer-upper, but when we both saw the house we wound up buying (and because of our schedule we saw the house separately), we could immediately envision what the house wanted to be and what we wanted to become in it.

 This was OUR house.
 We wanted it and it wanted us.

 Is this a “they lived happily ever after story”?
 Not exactly.

 Now that we are moved into OUR house, the real work begins.
 Every single room needs work and every single room is screaming at us “Please get me done first.”